curiousbeams/mrs-bulletin-phase-retrieval-abcs/main.typ

     + *end*\
   ],
 ) <unified-pseudocode>

-As highlighted in @fig-ctf and @fig-exp-compare, the ideal approach depends on the nature of the data and acquisition parameters.
-For in focus experiments, iCOM is often the preferred approach with the low computational overhead of this technique making it most compatible with in-situ approaches @bekkevold2024ultra.
-Conversely, parallax reconstructions are often performed for defocused acquisitions using large step-sizes, e.g. for beam-sensitive biological samples @Berk_2024 @Yu_2025.

-The SSB, OBF, and MF/WDD techniques, perform a full deconvolution of the aperture-overlap and are also suited for acquisitions with residual higher-order aberration @Varnavides_2025 @Susi_2025.
-However, acquisitions on aberration corrected instruments are often dominated by first-order aberrations such as defocus and astigmatism, suggesting the quadratic approximation provided by parallax yields a nearly identical reconstruction as SSB, OBF, or MF/WDD @Varnavides_2025_ssnr.

 For low dose experiments, the direct phase retrieval techniques perform remarkably well as compared to their more computationally expensive counterparts @Varnavides_2025_ssnr, suggesting that more advanced reconstruction approaches may not be needed offline.
 However, for thick samples and experiments with higher electron fluence, iterative approaches outperform their direct phase retrieval counterparts as described in @sec-iterative.